skjolber/tolltariffen/README.md

 where only top-level codes are supported.

 ## Details
-The data structure is 'interesting', with some subcategories not having codes.
+The data structure is 'interesting', with some subcategories not having codes, only descriptions.
 Basically codes without subcodes are normalized so that they are stored with a single key-value;

 ```json
   "02.05.0000" : "Meat of horses, asses, mules or hinnies, fresh, chilled or frozen.",